 Yes, that is what the pros do.
-They call the banks as many times at it takes.
-They beg and beg until they manage to find somewhere, somehow a rep that is willing to help and increase there clients credit line.
+They call the banks as many times as it takes.
+They beg and beg until they manage to find somewhere, somehow a rep that is willing to help and increase there client’s credit line.
 You do the same; do not give up after your first denial, try again and again.
 Explain to the bank why you need the high credit line.
 Make sure to point out to the bank for how long you have already been a customer.
 Ask them to at least match your current credit limits.
 Try and try until you succeed!

 Follow these tips and then please report here in the comments what worked for you, since it will be a help for the entire HMBC community.

 Thanks for being with us!